 Don’t ask don’t get

 Although we tried to choose a realistic target, we didn’t have all the necessary equipment.
 A stirrer hotplate, for example, was essential for heating the Suzuki coupling overnight.
-Just like a real research project, the students set about sourcing, pricing, applying for funding, ordering and then receiving equipment and chemicals.
+Just like a real research project, the students set about applying for funding, and then sourcing and ordering equipment and chemicals.

 We joined forces with Ed Anderson and Jonathan Burton, both organic chemists at the University of Oxford, to make an application for a Royal Society Partnership Grant.
 This gave the money we needed and was also the start of an ongoing collaboration.

 Of course, students couldn’t work on this full time and maintaining their enthusiasm could have been a big problem.
 One week they planned the experiment, the next they would do a risk assessment.
 The week after the experiment was carried out, and then worked-up the week after that.
 From beginning to end a single experiment took over eight weeks – a half-term or more.
 Including the students in all aspects of the project, from funding application onwards, was vital both to allow them to have ownership of the project and to maintain their interest.
 Unwrapping a new stirrer hotplate or a box of chemicals that you have applied for funding for is rewarding.
 It is a success in its own right.